-Pre-AP Algebra II Honors (M2522H)
+Algebra II Honors (M2522H) 2 semesters, 2 credits

-Recommended: Geometry Pre-AP (Honors) or Geometry with teacher recommendation
+Recommended: Geometry Honors or Geometry with teacher recommendation

 This course is for college-bound students who can learn at a faster pace.
 The course accomplishes the objectives of Algebra II and also includes the study of parabolas, greatest integer functions, absolute value functions, and polynomial functions.
 An introduction to determinants, logarithms and exponential functions, probability, permutations, combinations, and series and sequences is included.
 In certain situations, this course may be taken concurrently with Geometry Honors.
 Classroom TI83 graphing calculators are used.